10 Foods That Might Be Sabotaging Your Weight Loss Goals

 When you set out to eat better, you may be tempted to start by cutting out all the foods you love, dropping your calories crazy low, and veering toward the cleverly marketed "health foods."
 And it can feel all consuming.

-As a coach I see it all the time.
+As a nutritionist and weight loss coach, I see it all the time.
 Clients come to me after making a few healthy changes wondering why they're not seeing results.
 They've cut out sugar, increased fruits and veggies, and stocked their pantry, fridge and freezer with all sorts of "healthy" foods.
 Many of them have even added in daily exercise.
 And while they feel like they've made great improvements, their energy is zapped, they struggle with brain fog and generally feel like crap.

 1) Sushi

 Fish, rice, and seaweed sounds healthy, light, and low calorie.
 And in fact, sushi from exceptional Japanese restaurants is just that.
 It’s also brutally expensive.
 What most of us consume is grocery store or “to-go” quality sushi that ends up being super high in simple carbs, low in protein, and scarce on vegetables.
-All that non-nutrition will leave you hungry and craving more sugar.
+All that non-nutrition will spike your blood sugar and leave you feeling hungry and craving more sooner than later.

 Think about it.
 Sushi rice is short-grain white rice dressed with sugar and rice vinegar, high in simple carbs and in sugar.
 Most “rolls” are 60-75% rice which is equivalent to two slices of bread, which alone might be fine, but the amount of protein it's typically paired with is minimal.